Create an Animated GIF

-How to create a custom animated graphic with Fireworks CS4+
+How to create a custom animated graphic using Fireworks CS4+

-In this tutorial you are going to learn how to create a custom animated graphic GIF file.
+In this tutorial you are going to learn how to create a custom animated GIF graphic image.
 A custom animation is broken down into states, which contains the sequential images and objects that make up each step of the animation.
 The image below shows how we have created animated graphic.

 This tutorial teaches you how to create a custom animated graphic (squawking parrot) using Fireworks and thus assumes you are familiar with some design software, even if you are new to Adobe Fireworks.
 However be assured that our detailed instructions can be followed by even a total novice.